anmarkoulis/event-sourcing/docs/presentation/presentation.md

 Why is that?
 Usually we have one row per entity in our relational database and we update on top of it.
 In the case of hard delete, we lose the entry completely.
 If we have soft delete, we know when it was deleted using deleted_at, maybe who using updated_by, but in most cases we miss the reason or the different states the user was in.
 The system has no memory of what happened.
 This is the nightmare we all face when debugging production issues with classic architectures.

-This is exactly the problem that event sourcing solves - by storing every change as an immutable event, we can answer all these questions.
+This is exactly the problem that event sourcing solves.
 -->